na-na-hi/renget/archive/4syqq.md

 Recommended course of action; indirect surveillance.
 The Wanderer cannot hide his general locale from the Cabal, but more direct operations have resulted in repeated, abysmal failure.
 Any opportunistic deeper reconnaissance must be performed under higher obsfucation protocols - he cannot be allowed to trace our operatives back to us.

 Still, such an incredible opportinity begs for attention.
 Perhaps if we can locate his missing lightsaber as bait, he can be goaded to face Lord Fernal in a conflict of our choosing - I know of many Mandalorian warriors who might bargain for a chance to bring the odds firmly in our favour and his ridiculous flagellatory crusade ever widens the distance between he and his Jedi allies.
 A proposal for the Lords at a later date.

+##Subject K2 - Jedi Master Saewara Kol

+**Target Analysis K3 - Version 53**
+**Subject Identity:** Jedi Master Saewara Kol - Codename 'Politico' **Subject Value:** A
+**Subject Validity:** E
+**Last Update:** 4 - 12 - 5ABM

+**Foreword**
+This one had previously been under investigation for many years, our records on her predating even the Battle of Mizra.
+I had given up on pursuing her entirely for more available prospects until recent events and must admit I feel a certain sense of familiarity returning to these files, like meeting an old colleague from a better time.
+Sentimentality aside, the Politico has shown signifcant restraint in her Order's darkest hour, pursuing the arts of council and negotation where others of her station have taken to their lightsabers in the face of our looming victory - these are qualities my Sith associates no doubt despise as weakness, but offers her a certain protection from their reach that they cannot understand.

+**Phase 1: Identification**
+The Politico's personal history before her introduction to the Jedi Order was detailled but fragmented - a socialite of some promise that was nevertheless prone to equal parts scandal as accomplishment, she was taken into the Temple at an advanced age for training.
+The skills of her past naturally gravitated towards her role as ambassador and envoy for the Jedi Council, culminating in her becoming one fo the Orders' most prominent diplomats in recent times.
+She has been fiercely fighting our efforts since the days of Skyr, yet her weapons have been words and favours, turning many of our prospective allies against us before they could be properly leveraged.
+Little information has been discovered since my re-evaluation of the subject, though the Politico's recent operations have shown a favouritism towards the Falleen nobility uncharacteristic of her usual restraint.
+Dossier K3-1 holds an extensive array of verified documentation on the subject, with Dossier K3-2 covering an even larger sum of unverified reports.

+**Phase 2: Hunting**
+Discovering and tracking the Politico's location has proven as trivial as one might expect given such a public figure - the necessities of her work all but demand her to broadcast her outward intentions and appearances to the galaxy and thus offer a simple method of pursuit.
+More concerningly - though entirely expected - is the level of security surrounding her more private information; my agents have been consistently rebuffed by operatives more skilled at subterfuge and counterespionage than usual Republic or Jedi agents - see Field Reports K3-14, K3-18 and K3-30 for more direct confrontations.
+It appears as if, though easy to find, the Politico will be difficult to approach without alerting many of her allies in court, the Senate or Jedi Order.

+**Phase 3: Capture**
+Analysis of the Politico's capabilities in combat are incomplete, oweing to the lack of indicents in which the subject's track record in conflict can be extrapolated from.
+As a Jedi Consular and Master, it is to be assumed that she possesses significant capabilities of Force-related awareness and the mental manipulation often employed by their diplomats - presumed deficiencies in lightsaber combat cannot be identified at this time and should not be acted upon.
+Given her position surrounded by Republic infrastructure and the foresight of her agents, it would require an extreme application of force, or otherwise the deployment of a highly elite group to have a chance at capturing her before she is extracted by any allies and as such remains beyond the reach of the Cabal.

+**Conclusions**
+Recommended course of action; passive surveillance.
+Though I have desired this subject for some time, the simplicity is that the Politico does not take any risks we can exploit and possesses the resources to become a greater threat to the Cabal if pressed.
+Attempted conflict is not only fraught with risk, but likely to be entirely without benefit at the current time.

+In years to come, when the the last of the Republic crumbles under Lord Fernal's forces and her allies at court turn to infighting, I might offer a hand of salvation - she is more than capable of decieving my associates of her apparent threatlessness and might make for a better ally, or conversationalist if nothing else, than another medical subject.
+Should she refuse, it is no great loss, her persuasive powers in the Force are a rarity in today's barbaric landscape and would certainly be of interest for experimentation.